Ruxandra22/IRhyme/README.md

 Our project is divided in separate folders for each view (Welcome, SelectTheme, SelectCard, EditCard and PrintCard) and each of them has separate files for the javascript file and for the css one.

-- <b><i>Welcome</i></b>: contains the code for the first view, in which the user can see an example of a gift card and a button to preceed in order to edit an original, new card
+- <b><i>Welcome</i></b>: contains the code for the first view, in which the user can see an example of a gift card and a button to preceed in order to edit a new card.
  - <b><i>SelectTheme</i></b>: separate pictures for different themes are shown.
 The themes can also be searched with the searchbar.
 The pictures are fetched using an API call and the data from it is retrieved in the componentDidMount() method and saved in the state, which is used in the render method to display all the pictures with a specific theme.
  - <b><i>SelectCard</i></b>: specific pictures with the selected theme are shown in this view.
 The pictures are fetched from the API and the pictures are displayed in the render method.
  - <b><i>EditCard</i></b>: contains the code for the text editor for the gift cards.
 The text can be edited to bold, italic and underlined.
 The text colour can also be changed.
 An AI poem can be generated and displayed.